Go Solar for $0 Down — Get Your Free Consultation

 What happens to solar at night?

 Ideally, your system will produce more energy than you need during the day, then send the extra to the grid.
-At night, you “pull” from those credits through a process called Smart Solar Billing.
+At night, you “pull” from those credits through a process called Net Metering program or Smart Solar Billing.
 It’s like rolling over unused minutes on a phone plan—but for energy.
+If you add a battery to your solar system, your home or business can use stored energy for power before drawing from credits or the grid.

 Illinois Solar Incentives